John Varley (painter): Life and work

 John Varley was born at the Old Blue Post Tavern, Hackney, on 17 August 1778.
 His father, Richard Varley, born at Epworth in Lincolnshire, had settled in London after the death of his first wife in Yorkshire.
 His mother was an alleged descendant of the regicide Oliver Cromwell through the marriage of his daughter, Bridget, and the Parliamentarian soldier and politician General Charles Fleetwood.
 Varley's parents discouraged his leanings towards art, and placed him under a silversmith.
 But on their death he was for a brief time employed by a portrait painter in Holborn and then, at the age of 15 or 16, he became a pupil of Joseph Charles Barrow (fl.
 1789–1802) who had an evening drawing school twice a week at 12 Furnival's Inn Court, Holborn.
 It was Barrow who took Varley on a sketching tour to Peterborough from which he emerged as a professional painter.
 In 1798 he exhibited a highly regarded sketch of Peterborough Cathedral at the Royal Academy and became a regular exhibitor at the RA until the foundation of the Old Watercolour Society in 1805.

 In 1799 he visited North Wales, and in its wild mountain scenery found the subjects best suited to his brush.
 He returned there in 1800, and again in 1802, and the impressions then received powerfully influenced the whole course of his art.
+He married Esther Gisborne on 14 November 1803 at St. James, Piccadilly, London, and became brother-in-law to Muzio Clementi in 1810 when the latter married Emma Gisborne.